Frequently Asked Questions

 - What other academic regulations apply to off-campus students

 Courses are delivered using DVDs or the web.
 In all cases, courses are supplemented with handouts, homework, tests, and instructor interaction.
 Once you have registered for a course, you will receive your instructional materials.
 When the course is completed, you are required to return the DVDs to Continuing Educaiton.

 What kind of schedule will I follow?

-Off-campus courses for the 2013 fall session will begin September 4, 2013.
+Off-campus courses for the 2014 spring session will begin January 29, 2014.
 This is approximately one week later than classes begin on campus.
 To finish the course within the current semester, it is recommended that you view the course media as if you were attending the class on campus, i.e. for a three-hour class, three class sessions should be viewed each week.

 Each faculty member establishes a schedule for viewing lectures, completing assignments, and taking tests.
 When you register for a course, you will be sent a syllabus outlining the schedule for your particular course.
 If you do not complete the course by the end of the semester, you will receive an IP (in progress) grade (see the Graduate Catalog for explanation).
 Please register as early as possible to allow time for DVD duplication.